msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 2. The #1 can prove to be downside if mutex lock is not released as it can't be unlocked from different context than who acquired it leading to starvation.

 ### I/O Bound
 Application is referred as I/O bound if it involves reading/writing from/to input/output system and waiting for information.
 The main disadvantage of such applications could be the application can be spending too much time in I/O operations without doing any actual operations.
 Example - upload/download files.

 ### Blocking I/O vs Non-Blocking I/O
 #### Blocking I/O
 The request waits for server to complete its processing.
 In general terms, the request will wait for read or write before returning back meaning the thread will be blocked state until there is data available for read or ongoing write operation is fully completed.

 Blocking I/O operations are available with java.io package.
 1. One byte data at a time - `InputSteam` and `OutputStream`
 2. Wrapper for streams - `Reader` and `Writer`.

 #### Non-Blocking I/O
 The request is executed immediately.
-There could be possibility that request is processed as soon as it is received, if there are no available threads to process the request, the request is queued(to be processed at later point of time) and request is returned.
+There could be possibility that request is not processed as soon as it is received, if there are no available threads to process the request, the request is queued(to be processed at later point of time) and response is returned.
 Other way to look at is if there is ongoing write operation, the thread can perform any other operation.

 In analogy to event-driven architecture, you can think of this scenario as communication between service A and service B. service A invokes service B API for some processing and gets a response that request is received by service B.
-Once the request processing completes by service B, it can publish an event to SNS topic(or Kafka topic) to which service A is subscribed. service A then perform any additional required processing.
+Once the request processing completes by service B, it can publish an event to SNS topic(or Kafka topic) to which service A is subscribed. service A can then perform any additional required processing basis Service B response.

 Non-Blocking I/O operations are available with java.nio package.
 1. Read chunks of data at a time - `Buffer`.